perkowitz/issho/doc/hachi/modules/para.md

 active step ends all the previously-played notes.
 A step can be a "tie", which means it will continue notes played by a previous step.
 In essence, Para can play chords at each step, but cannot, for example, sustain one note while a sequence of other notes play beneath it.
-This makes for a simplified interface that allows easy creation of chord sequences.
+This makes for a simplified interface that allows for easy creation of chord sequences.

 Para can hold 16 sessions in memory at a time.